openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-How many normals that the mesh contains.
+Returns the size of the normals vector for the mesh.
+This will tell you how many normals are contained in the mesh.